darknetj/docker/aerogear/wildfly/push-quickstarts-dev/README.md

 Clone the repo and build yourself:

-`docker build -t abstractj/push-quickstarts-as7-dev .`
+`docker build -t abstractj/push-quickstarts-wildfly-dev .`

 ## Accessing it

 Get the image IP address, for example:

-`boot2docker ip`
+`boot2docker ip` or `docker inspect IMAGENAME | grep -i IPAdr`

 Access it: